yi-ji/NeteaseMusicAbroad/README.md

 Why general solutions like Unblock-Youku are not recommended?
 Because:
 1. NeteaseMusic for macOS does not provide a proxy interface, so global proxy will slow down the network traffic; Even if PAC is used, when it comes to audio stream downloading, the latency and unstableness become annoying.
-2. For safety reason, better not to trust commercial proxy servers
+2. For safety reasons, better not to trust commercial proxy servers.
 3. This tool is most lightweight and easy to use.

 Thanks to a similar tool [NeteaseReverseLadder](https://github.com/tiancaihb/NeteaseReverseLadder) on Windows and the author's [blog](https://zhuanlan.zhihu.com/p/23601736).